jenineharris/foundation-biostat-2020/README.md

 ### VII.
 ORGANIZATION OF COURSE

 This class is flipped!
 This means that, instead of lecturing over zoom, the lectures will be pre-recorded and assigned to watch outside of class.
 Then, in-class, we will use the time for hands-on activities that resemble what you might usually consider homework.
-Most weeks the first hour will be reserved for one-on-one appointments (sign up on Discussion Board in Canvas), the second hour will be a check-in on the work from the prior week and occasionally a demo from, or Q & A on, the video(s) of the week.
+Most weeks the first hour will be reserved for one-on-one appointments (sign up on Discussion Board in Canvas), the second hour will be a check-in on the work from the prior week and occasionally a demo from the reading(s)/video(s) of the week.
 During the last hour of each week, students will be placed in zoom rooms with a few other students and the instructor will go from room-to-room to answer questions.
 At the same time, the TA (Laura Brugger) will be in a separate zoom room available for one-on-one assistance (Zoom ID: 261 526 2045).

 On other weeks we will have a course book club, project work time, and final project discussion and peer reviews.